-Interested applicants, please make an appointment with Prof. Kostia Bergman or Prof. Jacqueline Piret, both of the Department of Biology, to discuss whether this program is right for you.
-For their walk-in advising hours click here.
+Interested applicants, please make an appointment with Prof. Jacqueline Piret, both of the Department of Biology, to discuss whether this program is right for you.
+For her walk-in advising hours click here.

 Following this, make an appointment with Ms. Cynthia Bainton for instructions on how to apply.
 Applications will be through the College of Science Graduate Admissions Office.
 Students must submit an Apply Yourself online application; the fee is waived and no GRE is required.
 Letters of recommendation will also be submitted electronically.